MercuryTechnologies/hs-temporal-sdk/docs/sequence-management.md

   -- Return Task that waits on the resultSlot
 ```

+### Selective Thread Unblocking

+The sequence system is tightly integrated with the thread blocking detection system:

+1. When a workflow operation (like activity execution) is started, a thread blocks waiting for the result by waiting on an IVar
+2. The scheduler thread detects that all threads are blocked and flushes commands
+3. When an activation arrives, it uses the sequence number to find the exact IVar that needs to be resolved
+4. Only the specific thread waiting on that IVar is unblocked, while other threads remain blocked
+5. This selective unblocking is what enables deterministic concurrency even with multiple parallel operations

+This precision in tracking which threads are waiting for which results is the key to maintaining determinism.

 ### Resolving Sequences

 When an activation returns from Temporal with a sequence number, the handler looks up and resolves the corresponding IVar: